* Murdoch says does not want hacking scandal to damage BSkyB

 He will remain on the board and will be replaced as chairman by Nicholas Ferguson, who was previously deputy chairman and senior non-executive director.

-Investors and analysts welcomed the move, although they said they had no complaints about Murdoch's conduct at BSkyB, where he proved himself as a talented executive in his own right in his previous role as CEO.
+Investors and analysts welcomed the move, although they said they had no complaints about Murdoch’s conduct at BSkyB.
+Shares in BSkyB were largely unaffected, closing down 0.8 percent and broadly in line with the FTSE 100 Index.

 Thomas Eagan, a U.S.-based analyst with Canaccord Genuity, said: “I think it makes it easier for News Corp to pass the fit and proper test and it is a gesture made by Sky and News Corp for them to keep their licence.”